 Here’s an example of a modern Batizado:

-Normally, the mestre of the group must be present during the proceedings, but historically this is not required.
+Normally, the mestre of the group must be present during the proceedings, but historically this was not required.

 And While Regional grew like crazy during the 1950s thru the 1970s, what became of the old style, Capoeira Angola?

-Well, Capoeira Angola survived, thanks mostly to the efforts of Bahia’s most famous master, Vicente Ferreira Pastinha , or MESTRE PASTINHA, He lived from 1889 to 1981.
+Well, Capoeira Angola survived (Obviously, since I created a website about it), thanks mostly to the efforts of Bahia’s most famous master, Vicente Ferreira Pastinha , or Mestre Pastinha, He lived from 1889 to 1981.

 And now, I have something special for you.